 Writing the Personal Essay and Poetry

-In this workshop, we will gather ideas for writing; learn about crafting the ideas into personal essay and poetry formats, and end with a celebration read-around.
+In this workshop, we will gather ideas for writing, craft the ideas into personal essay and poetry formats, and end with a celebration read-around.
 There will be time for writing.
-We will end with brief suggestions and websites for the publishing of personal essays and poetry for those who are interested.
+We will end with brief suggestions and websites for publishing personal essays and poetry for those interested.

 Some of us may prefer to write in a personal essay format.
-We will compare the styles of poetry and essay so you can decide which voice works best for your topic and what you want to say.
+We will compare the styles of poetry and essay to decide which voice works best for your topic and what you want to say.

 After writing time, each writer will choose a line or paragraph written on this day to share with the group in celebration.
 Comments will be encouraging and positive.
 If you are uncomfortable, you may choose to listen only.

 Patricia Duffy is a writing instructor at Mott Community College in Flint.
 She is the author of the novel Give or Take and a new poetry collection Driftwood Fire.
 She gains writing inspiration from Michigan cycling trails and her writer’s group, Instructors as Writers.
 Duffy is also a voracious reader and cook.